claustromaniac/poop/README.md

 Preflight requests use the `OPTIONS` method instead of the `GET` method.

 Up to version `1.2.1`, the extension was outright ignoring all non-`GET` requests, including those.
-However, Since `1.3.0` the extension also alters preflight requests, but **only when it knows that the actual request(s) will use the `GET` method**.
+However, since `1.3.0` the extension also alters preflight requests, but **only when it knows that the actual request(s) will use the `GET` method**.
 It does this by reading the `Access-Control-Request-Method` header in the preflight request.
 If it is found and the value is `GET`, the preflight request itself is altered too, otherwise it is ignored just like before `1.3.0`.

 ### 🔵 Is this extension *safe*?